mshikebkhan/ncubook/README.md

 | ![Requests](screenshots/buddy_request.PNG) | Buddy Request System |
 | ![Requests](screenshots/search_page.PNG) | Search Students by Name/Username/Roll No. /Course |

-> Ensure all screenshots are in a `screenshots/` folder with proper file names.

 ---

 ## 🛠 Tech Stack